Common Options and Workflows

 This is especially useful if coverage inside specific packages is of higher interest,

-for example, the user library under test rather than an external parsing library in which the Fuzzer is likely to get
+for example, the user library under test rather than an external parsing library in which the fuzzer is likely to get

 lost.